 A few days ago, the cast of It's A Wonderful Life: A Live Radio Play was discussing the major themes that they would want to relay to the audience each night from the stage.
 Not surprisingly, the themes they kept coming back to were the importance of friendship, family, and self-sacrifice.
 As Mark Smith, Executive Director, left the theatre that night, he began to think back on the past year and the short history of The Legacy Theatre.
 He realized that these fundamental things are precisely what have seen the Legacy through their first season.
+There are too many exciting and incredible memories to put into one news article, but here are a few that Bethany and Mark Smith feel encapsulate The Legacy Theatre's premiere season.
+MORE Click MORE above for a photo gallery of highlights from The Legacy Theatre's first year! |

 Bethany and Mark's family and friends, who ate Thanksgiving Dinner 2006 with them in the lobby of the theatre, and who worked all the way through opening night to make sure the theatre was clean, beautiful, and ready for Legacy's patrons.
 Dozens of volunteers, many of them dear friends, who took a whole weekend to help construct a set in an unfinished theatre.
 Founding Members filled every seat on opening night on November 24th and each and every audience member who has laughed, cried, and even danced on stage since then.

 The amazing cast of A Christmas Survival Guide, truly special friends or the Smith's, who put up a show without knowing whether they would have a space in which to even perform it.
 There were dozens of volunteer ushers in black and white who swept the lobby, vacuum the theatre, and lovingly scrub the bathrooms.
-They saw the first sold out audience while Dustin, Mike, Cleve and David—The Legacy "Plaids"—gave one of the best ensemble performances seen at a theatre on the South side of Atlanta.
+They saw the first sold out audience while Dustin, Mike, Cleve and David—The Legacy "Plaids"—gave one of the best ensemble performances seen at a theatre on the South side of

 Hundreds of kids participated in Broadway Workshop performing scenes all in green from The Wizard of Oz, The Wiz, and Wicked for full houses.